Board Games For Seniors

 Trivial Pursuit – This game has been around for years (meaning your elderly loved one has probably played it a time or two!).
 This is a great way to jog your client’s memory and strike up a few stories as well.

 QwirkleTM – This fun game is all about distinguishing and matching colors and shapes, so it is beneficial at a cognitive level.

-Games with a colorful playing surface and/or objects that can be handled (cards, dice) are the best tools for Alzheimer’s and dementia patients, and they can also be fun for you, the caregiver!
+Games with a colorful playing surface and/or objects that can be handled (cards, dice) are the best tools for Alzheimer’s and dementia patients.
+They can also be fun for you, the caregiver!